Qiskit/rustworkx/docs/source/api.rst

    Return the adjacency matrix for a PyDAG class

    In the case where there are multiple edges between nodes the value in the output matrix will be the sum of the edges' weights.
-One edge case to be aware of with this function is with graphs that have removed nodes.
-If a node is removed the node indexes may not be contiguous (ie if you add 3 nodes and then remove node 2).
-In these cases the dimensions of the adjacency matrix returned will be larger than expected because node index 2 which is no longer used.
-However in these cases, all entries will be ``0`` for that node.

    :param PyDAG dag: The DAG used to generate the adjacency matrix from
    :param weight_fn callable: A callable object (function, lambda, etc) which